ArnobTurja2002Ghosh/Bot/README.md

 - Once reaching the charger, RecycloBot will stop and charge for **3** seconds.
 - After the **3** seconds have passed, they can resume wandering the canvas.

+Respawns tile of type picked up at random location.
+Tiles respawn as soon as picking and before taking them to the trash/recycle.